H4RP3RK/milestone3_rcn/README.md

     x Why is logo image not showing?
 New_question.html
     x Why won't labels go blue?
-Newcontact.html
+New_contact.html
     x How do I timestamp contact? - default=datetime.utcnow x Edit contact
-    - If mbr adds new contact, remove end_date Home.html
+    - If mbr adds new contact, remove end_date
-    x scroll to questions
+    - If staff, redirect to staff question view Home.html x scroll to questions x highlight question section when button pressed x Reorder accordion so latest come to the top x change datetime to better format x all member account btn
-    x highlight question section when button pressed x Reorder accordian so latest come to the top x change datetime to better format
+    - In staff view, remove case from view once closed
-    x all member account btn
+    - In member view, show end date
 Account.html
     x make sure update works
     x Change to show workplace if staff